-Essay exams: Four essay exams will be given throughout the semester.
+Essay exams: Three essay exams will be given throughout the semester.
 Missing an exam day is strongly discouraged.
-Your three highest scores will count towards your final grade; the fourth score will be discarded.
-There are no make-up exams.
-If you miss an exam, regardless of the reason, the scores from the other three exams will automatically be counted.
-No exceptions.
+There will be no make-up exams without proper documentation of a reasonable excuse, and the "reasonability" of the excuse is at the sole discretion of the instructor.

 Article presentations: Six days during the semester (see outline below) the class will discuss recent articles in cognitive neuroscience, corresponding to the lecture topic from the previous class day(s).
-Each student will lead class discussion of an article three times during the semester, once during each of three segments of the course (A, B, & C), corresponding to exams 2, 3, & 4.
+Each student will lead class discussion of an article two times during the semester.
+See separate handout for guidelines.

 Discussion participation: Each student is expected to actively participate in class discussions of recent articles in cognitive neuroscience.
 Up to 5 points will be awarded for your participation in the discussions.
-Students are required to read each article to be discussed in class and generate two discussion questions based on each article in advance.
+Students are required to read each article to be discussed in class and generate a discussion question based on each article in advance.
 These questions should be handed in via dropbox on the course TRACS site BEFORE the start of the class period.
 Failure to do so will result in a loss of discussion points.
 Students do not need to generate questions for the articles they are presenting to the class.
-If you miss an article discussion day, an alternative assignment may be completed to make up the lost points.
+If you miss an article discussion day, an alternative assignment may be completed to make up the lost points with proper documentation of a reasonable excuse for missing class.

-Article review: One written review of a current journal article in cognitive neuroscience is required.
-Instructions for the review will be distributed separately during class.
+Article reviews: Two written reviews of current journal articles in cognitive neuroscience are required.
+Instructions for the reviews will be distributed separately during class.